 The remaining fruit will have lost much of its flavor to the syrup, but it should be tasty enough to serve atop ice cream or cake.

-- 1 cup berries or other fruit, washed and quartered or lightly crushed
+1 cup (125g) berries (strawberries, blueberries, blackberries, or raspberries) or other fruits, washed and quartered or lightly crushed

-- 1 cup red wine vinegar or apple-cider vinegar
+1 cup (235ml) red wine vinegar or apple cider vinegar

-Place berries or fruit in bowl.
+Place berries or fruits in bowl.
 Cover with sugar and stir.

-Strain syrup from fruit.
+Strain syrup from fruits using a fine-mesh strainer.
 Press lightly on solids to express any remaining juice/syrup.
 Scrape remaining sugar into syrup.

 Pour through funnel into clean bottle.
 Cap and shake vigorously, and mark date on bottle.
 Store in refrigerator.